Biden quadruples Trump refugee cap after delay backlash - WTMJ

 Refugee resettlement agencies have waited for Biden to quadruple the number of refugees allowed into the United States this year since Feb.
 12, when a presidential proposal was submitted to Congress saying he planned to do so.

 But the presidential determination went unsigned until Monday.
 Biden said he first needed to expand the narrow eligibility criteria put in place by Trump that had kept out most refugees.
 He did that last month in an emergency determination.
-But it also stated that Trump’s cap of up to 15,000 refugees this year “remains justified by humanitarian concerns and is otherwise in the national interest.”
+But it also stated that Trump’s cap of up to 15,000 refugees this year “remains justified by humanitarian concerns and is otherwise in the national interest,” indicating Biden intended to keep it.

 That brought sharp pushback for not at least taking the symbolic step of authorizing more refugees to enter the U.S. this year.
 The second-ranking Senate Democrat, Dick Durbin of Illinois, called that initial limit “unacceptable” and within hours the White House made a quick course correction.
-The administration vowed to increase the historically low cap by May 15 — but probably not all the way to the 62,500 Biden had previously outlined.
+The administration vowed to increase the historically low cap by May 15 — but the White House said it probably would not hit the 62,500 Biden had previously outlined.

 In the end, Biden returned to that figure.